 If You Fly Into Ljubljana

 If you fly directly to Slovenia to visit Lake Bled, you’ll want to get a flight to the Ljubljana Airport (LJU) where you can easily catch a bus or train to Bled.
-The airport is about 36 km from Bled Lake.
+The airport is about 36 km from Bled Lake, but don't miss exploring Ljubljana when you're in town.

 From the airport, you can get a bus to the nearby city of Kranj (for 1.80 euro), then get another bus to Bled (for 6.80 euro).
 Check the bus schedule here before you plan your trip — you’ll need to time your flight for the buses leaving for Kranj, and note that there isn’t a Ljublijana to Kranj bus on Sundays.
 It should take you about 70 minutes, total.